Rowno/react-benchmark/README.md

   <path>          Path to a JavaScript or TypeScript file that exports the function to be benchmarked.
   --debug, -d     Run a development build instead of a production build to aid debugging.
   --devtools, -t  Run Chrome in windowed mode with the devtools open.
+  --onReady Measure time not until the first render, but until `onReady` callback is not invoked from the component.
   --cpuThrottle=X Run Chrome with CPU throttled X times.
   --version       Prints the version.
   --help          Prints this message.